 Article 10- Return of workers

-Upon expiration of the authorized stay for employment, the worker shall promptly depart from Israel.
+Upon expiration of his authorized stay, for employment,the Georgian Citizen shall promptlywithin a week depart from Israel.

-Before departure to Israel, the Georgian workers shall sign a declaration in a language they understand whereby they shall undertake to comply with the conditions for legal employment and stay in Israel, to return to Georgia upon the conclusion of their legal employment period in Israel as well as to fulfill any other procedures or sign additional declarations or provide any other guaranties as agreed upon by the Cooperating Authorities, to ensure compliance with this Article.
+Before departure to Israel, the Georgian Citizens shall sign a declaration in a language they understand whereby they shall undertake to comply with the conditions for legal employment and stay in Israel, to return to Georgia upon the conclusion of their legal employment period in Israel as well as to fulfill any other procedures or sign additional declarations or provide any other guaranties as agreed upon by the Cooperating Authorities, to ensure compliance with this Article.

-The Government of the State of Israel reserves the right to order a national of Georgia to leave Israel in accordance with Israeli laws, regulations, rules, procedures and resolutions of the Government of the State of Israel, including cases in which, inter alia, a worker does not leave Israel at the end of his authorized stay, a worker is in breach of the conditions of his visa, work permit or the declaration signed by him as per paragraph 2 of this Article, or is in breach of this Agreement, or the Government of the State of Israel determines that his presence could constitute a threat to national security, public order or public health.
+The Government of the State of Israel reserves the right to order Georgian Citizen to leave Israel in accordance with Israeli laws, regulations, rules, procedures and resolutions of the Government of the State of Israel, including cases in which, inter alia, a worker does not leave Israel at the end of his authorized stay, a worker is in breach of the conditions of his visa, work permit or the declaration signed by him as per paragraph 2 of this Article, or is in breach of this Agreement, or the Government of the State of Israel determines that his presence could constitute a threat to national security, public order or public health.

-The Parties shall cooperate as necessary to allow speedy and effective return of Georgian workers recruited under this Agreement to Georgia at the conclusion of their legal employment in Israel.
-They shall also cooperate regarding speedy and effective return of Georgian nationals, staying illegally in Israel.
+The Parties shall cooperate as necessary to allow speedy and effective return of Georgian Citizens recruited under this Agreement to Georgia at the conclusion of their legal employment in Israel.
+They shall also cooperate regarding speedy and effective return of Georgian nationals, staying illegally in Israel in the framework of the present Agreement.

 Article 11 - Dispute resolution- General